 The EFI was calculated as a function of the NFI as follows:

-EFI=NFI-OC …………………………………………………………………………………………3
+EFI=NFI-OC ……3

 Where OC = Opportunity Cost.
 We therefore proceed to calculate the margins in order to evaluate the different rations.

 The Gross Profit Margin GPM) can therefore be estimated following Mahdi and Khaddafi [52] which is given by: